thodges-gh/cldocker/README.md

 ```

 Log in again through ssh.
 Test that Docker works without sudo by running `docker ps`.

+Then follow the instructions [here](https://docs.docker.com/compose/install/#install-compose) to install and setup docker-compose.

 Follow the instructions under [General Setup and Run](#general-setup-and-run).